 What could go wrong?

-Even though financing has been arranged and Musk faces a $1 billion penalty should he renege on the arrangement, this deal is not yet guaranteed.
+Even though financing has been arranged and Musk faces a $1 billion penalty should he renege on the arrangement, the deal is not guaranteed.
 Tesla stock has fallen since Musk got involved with Twitter, down about 20% since he bought his initial 9% stake, including a fall of 8% from April 25th to the 28th.
 Tesla stockholders may fear that the infamously busy Musk may finally have his hands full when Twitter is brought into the fold.
 This pressure alone may be enough to get Musk to renege on the deal.

 Musk’s ties to China could also pose a threat to his intended direction for Twitter.
 Half of Tesla’s vehicles are produced in the Middle Kingdom, and the Chinese Communist Party aggressively suppresses the radical free speech that Musk plans to bring to Twitter.
 Tesla’s dependence on China may be used as a source of leverage against Musk and Twitter.